 First of all let’s be honest.

-There’s nothing romantic about getting lost in a city and screaming at each other because you just paid €9.00 for an orange juice because the WiFi doesn’t work and Google Maps is stuck loading on a blank page.
+There’s nothing romantic about getting lost in a city and screaming at each other because you couldn’t manage Barcelona’s transport system, or just paid €9.00 for an orange juice because the WiFi doesn’t work.

 Make sure you know the city inside out by consulting my all-encompassing Barcelona guide first.

-Today there’s no better way to experience La Pedrera than under the cover of darkness: get a guided tour of the building with unique stairwell projections, special lighting, and a sublime soundtrack.
+Today there’s no better way to experience Casa Mila (aka La Pedrera) than under the cover of darkness: get a guided tour of the building with unique stairwell projections, special lighting, and a sublime soundtrack.

 Cap it all off with a glass of cava and a video mapping show lighting up the chimneys on the roof terrace and you’ve got one of the most sophisticated Barcelona attractions for couples.